seattlerb/zentest/README.txt

 ZenTest provides 4 different tools: zentest, unit_diff, autotest, and multiruby.

-ZenTest scans your target and unit-test code and writes your missing code based on simple naming rules, enabling XP at a much quicker pace.
-ZenTest only works with Ruby and Test::Unit.
-Nobody uses this tool anymore but it is the package namesake, so it stays.
+zentest scans your target and unit-test code and writes your missing code based on simple naming rules, enabling XP at a much quicker pace. zentest only works with Ruby and Minitest or Test::Unit.
+There is enough evidence to show that this is still proving useful to users, so it stays.

 unit_diff is a command-line filter to diff expected results from actual results and allow you to quickly see exactly what is wrong.